 - Indemnity "paid plus case" of 1.005

-- Indemnity paid of 1.013
+- Indemnity paid of 1.008

 - Medical "paid plus case" of 1.000

 - Medical paid of 1.020

-The indemnity "paid plus case" tail factor is unchanged from the prior filing, the indemnity "paid" tail factor is higher than the prior filing, and all other tail factors are lower than the prior filing.
+The selected indemnity "paid" tail factor is lower than the prior filing and all other selected tail factors are unchanged from the prior filing.

 We asked NCCI to provide an alternative indication using the prior selected tail factors along with the other assumptions of the original filing.
-According to NCCI, the alternative indication in this scenario is -13.0%.
-Please note that these alternative indications reflect the overall impact of the proposed change, including the LAE provision.
+According to NCCI, the alternative indication in this scenario is -6.6%.